OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

     # access the estimated parameter vector (long form)
     estimated_parameters = res.params
-    # access standard errors based on the outer product of gradients
+    # access standard errors based on the method you specified in the general
+    # section of the model dictionary.
     standard_errrors = res.bse
     # access the t-valuess of the parameters
     tvalues = res.tvalues